-Happy birthday Galileo! | EarthSky.org
+Today in science: Galileo’s birthday | EarthSky.org

 Galileo was one of the first to free science from philosophy.
 He inspired countless others to pursue the freedom of scientific enquiry.

 Bottom line: Galileo was born on February 15, 1564.
-He was one of the first to aim a telescope at the heavens.
+He was one of the first to aim a telescope at the heavens, thereby showing that Earth is not the center of all things in the universe.

 Daniela Breitman - a Canadian writer, formerly with From Quarks to Quasars - is currently studying Applied Sciences with the goal of becoming an astrophysicist.
 An amateur photographer, she also loves writing and literature and is a huge science fiction fan.
 In fact, she's passionate about many things.